April 12th – April 13th 1861

 Negotiations Take Place at Fort Sumter

-He was carrying a white flag to ascertain whether Major Anderson wanted to surrender since it was noticed that the United States flag was no longer flying (having been previously knocked down by the bombardment, the flag was hoisted back up just prior to Colonel Wigfall’s arrival without his knowledge), fires raging, and the men under great stress, the Confederates wanted to give the garrison an opportunity to surrender the fort.
+He was carrying a white flag to ascertain whether Major Anderson needed assistance.
+With fires raging, and the men under great stress, the Confederates wanted to give the garrison an opportunity to surrender the fort.

-The offer from Colonel Wigfall even let Major Anderson decide the terms of the evacuation.
+The now unauthorized offer from Colonel Wigfall even let Major Anderson decide the terms of the evacuation.

 Major Anderson agreed only if General Beauregard’s original terms of April 11th would be met.